cf73/conradfulbrookdesign/content/collections/work/solaria-liberty-mutual-startup-lab.md

 role: 'Lead Designer (agency)'
 card_blurb: 'Helping under-insured millennials find insurance coverage they can afford and relate to.'
 main_image: Certainly1.jpg
-large_intro_text:
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Solaria is an incubator startup based out of Liberty Mutual.
-Its product, ''Certainly'', is a suite of insurance products aimed at millennials.
-In a crowded market, they turned to Mad*Pow (a leading Boston and Portsmouth-based design agency) to help discover how they might differentiate their product and connect with their target market.'
 intro_blurb:
   -
     type: paragraph